subpop/command-line-assistant/docs/source/man/command-line-assistant.1.rst

 * **History management**

-    With Command Line Assistant, you can also check your conversation history.
+    With command line assistant, you can also check your conversation history.
 For that, use the following command to retrieve all user history::

         $ c history --all